ichiragkumar/ops/README.md

-## Order Processing System with Notifications
+# Order Processing System with Notifications

+### building a backend for an e-commerce platform.
+It has:
+    1. Order Service: Accepts orders and processes them.
+    2. Notification Service: Sends order confirmation via email/SMS.
+    3. Inventory Service: Updates product stock after order is placed.